Country or Region | |

 ![]() PenaltiesNone found |

 PenaltiesARTICLE 126.
 Abortion is the death of a human being at any time during pregnancy or during childbirth.
 Whoever intentionally causes an abortion will be punished: 1.
 With three (3) to six (6) years of imprisonment if the woman consented; 2.
 With six (6) to eight (8) years of imprisonment if the person works without the consent of the mother and without employing violence or intimidation; 3.
 With eight (8) to ten (10) years imprisonment if the person employs violence, intimidation or deception.
 WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
 International, regional and national human rights bodies and courts increasingly recommend decriminalization of abortion, and provision of abortion care, to protect a woman’s life and health, and in cases of rape, based on a woman’s complaint.
-Safe Abortion Guidelines, p 97.
+WHO Abortion Care Guideline, p 62.

 |